maevadevs/DataScience.js/README.md

 One the other hand, the web is also ubiquitous and JavaScript is fastly becoming the "King" language of it.
 At first only considered with a light footprint language for scripting the *FrontEnd*, JavaScript is now expanding into many fields, from *BackEnd* to *FrontEnd* to *Mobile* to *Analytics* and more.
 The rapid developement of its standard (ES5, ES2015, ES2016, ES2017) and integration of multiple programming paradigms (Object-Oriented, Functional...) are making it into a serious behemoth of a language that cannot be taken lightly anymore.

-So, in this repository, I make the assertion that we should bring Data Science to the Web and the Web to Data Science.
+So, in this repository, I make the assertion that we should more on bringing Data Science to the Web and the Web to Data Science.
 For that purpose, I assert that JavaScript can be made into a language that could address this intention and explore that possibility though research and resource gathering.

 **Note:** Eventually, I might start to write some sort of library or framework that would somehow combine what I find in my research, which--I disclaim--might end up being opinionated.